doomoftheworld/FAS/README.md

 # EFOMS: Effective, Efficient, and Environmentally Friendly Out-of-Model-Scope Detection Methodology

 ## This repo contains:
-- The supplementary material document: [supplementary.pdf](supplementary_materials/FSE_supplementary_materials.pdf)
+- The supplementary material document: [supplementary.pdf](supplementary_materials/FSE_supplementary_materials.pdf).
 - EFOMS implementation: Please refer to the [instructions](#instruction-for-executing-efoms-methodology)  for information on how to install it.
-- The artifacts and results to reproduce our empirical evaluations: [evaluation](evaluation_results)
+- The artifacts and results to reproduce our empirical evaluations: [evaluation](evaluation_results).

 ## Instruction for executing EFOMS methodology:
 ### prerequisite: